uwsampl/3la-tvm/README.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

+This is a fork of TVM for adding BYOC integrations for the 3LA project.

+Right now we have a VTA integration in `src/relay/backend/contrib/vta_matmul`.
+Note that you have to include the line `SET(USE_VTA_MATMUL ON)` in `build/config.cmake` before building TVM to support this.

 <img src=https://raw.githubusercontent.com/apache/incubator-tvm-site/main/images/logo/tvm-logo-small.png width=128/> Open Deep Learning Compiler Stack
 ==============================================
 [Documentation](https://tvm.apache.org/docs) |